deepanshs/mrsimulator/docs/getting_started_ethanol.rst

 Running simulation
 ------------------
-Next, we need to create an instance of the simulator object, and then add our spin system and method to it.
-Then, we run the simulator with the run() method.
+Next, we need to create an instance of the simulator object and then add our spin system and method to it.
+Then, we run the simulator with the :meth:`~mrsimulator.Simulator.run` method.

 .. plot::
     :format: doctest